Escape from Self-Made Maze of Emotional Confusion

 Even by seeing it all in terms of a down-to-earth reasoning, we know that insisting on a bad attitude, self-pity, and constant negative expectations are bound to boomerang back on us one way or another.

 So, there is really no point standing at that crossroad and waiting for the first vehicle to take us for the tour of sightseeing in our self-created maze of confusion.
-Looking from the mental platform of responsibility, there is no maze at all, as our newly born power of intention coupled with intuition knows exactly where we are and where next to go from here.
+Looking from that mental platform of responsibility, there is no maze at all anymore, as our newly born power of intention coupled with intuition knows exactly where we are and where next to go from here.

 Good Things Start with an Inspiration

-So, if you got a little inspired by this article, and I hope you did, just straighten up your posture, put a smile on your face, and continue where you left it off as that happy little kid you once used to be.
+So, if you got a little inspired by this article, as I hope you did, just straighten up your posture, put a little Mona Lisa smile on your face, and continue where you left it off as that happy little kid you once used to be.